Studentmediene/Momus/doc/Architecture.md

 ###pom.xml
 Contains all the dependencies for the project, along with how it should be run.

-Files in `src/main/webapp/WEB-INF`:
+Files in `src/main/resources`:
 ####momus.properties
 Various values that can be used inside the different xml-files or be assigned to java variables.
 All values that can/should be different between production and development, between different developers etc. should be put here so they are easy to locate and change.
-To ignore local changes to this file, run `git update-index --assume-unchanged src/main/webapp/WEB-INF/momus.properties` To redo use the flag `--no-assume-unchanged`.
+To ignore local changes to this file, run `git update-index --assume-unchanged src/main/resources/momus.properties` To redo use the flag `--no-assume-unchanged`.
 Or possibly use `--skip-worktree` instead.

-####web.xml
-Definition of our server, creates the "momusapi"-servlet that will listen for requests.

 ####applicationContext.xml
 Configuration of most of the back-end.

-####momusapi-servlet.xml
-Special rules for this servlet.
-Since we only have one servlet these rules may as well be stated in the app context.

-Files in `src/main/resources`:

 ####logback.xml
 Configuration for our Logger.

 ####META-INF/persistence.xml
 Configuration for persistence, e.g. how entities should be saved to the database.

+Files in `src/main/webapp/WEB-INF`:

+####web.xml
+Definition of our server, creates the "momusapi"-servlet that will listen for requests.

+####momusapi-servlet.xml
+Special rules for this servlet.
+Since we only have one servlet these rules may as well be stated in the app context.

 ###Code
 Our Java code is in the package `no.dusken.momus`